Taizhou Jiangsu, China Travel Guide

 Taizhou does not have cable cars, funiculars, or other unique local transport systems.

-For a true local experience, try a combination of walking, cycling via bike-sharing apps, and using the efficient public bus system.
+For an authentic local experience, try a combination of walking, cycling via bike-sharing apps, and utilizing the efficient public bus network.

-For convenience and comfort, especially over longer distances or with luggage, taxis and Didi are reliable options.
+For ease and comfort, especially over longer distances or with baggage, taxis and Didi are reliable options.